 My mother, Mary, grew up in Durham, North Carolina during the Great Depression.
 She never went to college but was very smart, quite pragmatic and believed in being busy and getting things done.
 And there were certain things that were always done, like answering the telephone.
 Not answering the telephone was something “common” people did. ( Common – showing a lack of refinement supposedly typical of the lower classes; vulgar.)
 So when I was a teenager meditating and would no longer break my neck rushing to answer the phone there were some problems.
 She just could not understand why getting up and answering the phone interfered with sitting around on the floor doing absolutely nothing.
 The problem escalated when she became a realtor and potential clients might call.
 She thought I was her personal secretary and should take very careful notes when someone called.
 And I did.
 Except when I was meditating.

-Years later, she began to meditate.
+Years later, my mother learned TM – Transcendental Meditation as taught by Maharishi Mahesh Yogi.
 One of the very first times she meditated she suddenly remembered where a very much loved and valued object was hidden.
-She thought she had lost it for good years before when it had seemingly disappeared.
-She became a true believer in meditation and began to meditate regularly.
+She thought she had lost it for good years before when it had somehow disappeared and she had been in despair about its loss.
+Her revelation made her a true believer in the power of meditation and she began to meditate regularly.

 One summer in the late 1970s I invited an authentic guru and adept in Kundalini Maha Yoga to stay with us for a few days.
 My mother was off traveling somewhere and so she offered us her house which was in a small town in Connecticut.
 She had a fence along the front of the property where she grew the most beautiful roses.

 Guruji (Shri Dhyanyogi Madhusudandasji – lived from 1878 to August 29th, 1994) was the real deal.
 Since he emanated incredible love and spiritual power, people were drawn to him like iron to a magnet.
 We cleared my mother’s living room of all furniture except for one chair for guruji.
 People came and heard guruji’s compelling message about the importance of awakening our Kundalini, our inner spiritual power.
 They wanted to receive shaktipat from him.
-Shaktipat is the transfer of spiritual power from the guru to the student in order to awaken the kundalini.
+Shaktipat is the awakening of spiritual power in the student by the guru.
+Shaktipat is a lot like one candle lighting another.
+The potential for the spiritual power to burn brightly is always already within the person.

 During shaktipat initiation, certain items were to be offered during the beautiful ceremony.
 Two roses were among the objects.